 AcWriMo (Academic Writing Month) at UNSW

-In November 2016, UNSW joined with other doctoral students and academics from around the world to participate in the popular AcWriMo.
+In November, UNSW joins with other doctoral students and academics from around the world to participate in the popular AcWriMo.
 AcWriMo is an academic write-a-thon open to anyone wishing to improve their writing productivity.
 The strategy is remarkably simple and effective: participants set their own writing target (for example, you may aim to complete a thesis chapter or journal article), and, with the support of others here and around the world, work towards this goal during the month of November.

 AcWriMo was originally started by Charlotte Frost, founder of PhD2Published blog which continues to be the global host for AcWriMo.
 Throughout the month UNSW will host on-campus and online events and activities to build a network of writers and support participants to meet their writing goals.

 - Sign up, set your AcWrimo goals and keep updating your record throughout November